Asininite/ObsidianVault/Obsidian Vault/DSA/Stack/Valid Parantheses.md

 **Output:** true

-- create a hashmap mappings for the brackets `Solution(){
+- create a hashmap mappings for the brackets.
+Declare a unordered_map for the same `private:
+`unordered_map<char, char> mappings`
+ `Solution(){
 	 `mappings[')'] = '(';
 	  `...